-MPs miss opportunity to remove barrier to energy transition
+MPs miss opportunity to remove key barrier to transition for offshore workers

 Environmental campaigners have today told MPs they have ignored offshore workers after voting against a plan to create an Offshore Training Scheme at Westminster.